Some comments can drive parents crazy. See if you’ve heard these 4 things you shouldn’t say about other people’s

 Meanwhile, “shy” kids get a bad rap.
 They cling onto their parents for dear life at social gatherings.
 They may even cry or want only mom or dad to carry them.
 And they’re not comfortable with strangers, much less feel inclined to smile at them.

 Kids need social skills, for sure.
 And when they’re not meeting social milestones, then yes, something could be wrong.

 But for most children, saying they’re not friendly or unsocial is plain wrong.
-These kids are displaying a healthy stranger anxiety and strong attachments to their parents, as they should.
+These kids are displaying healthy stranger anxiety and strong attachments to their parents, as they should.

 These are the children who, thanks to their listening skills and empathy, tend to have many friends.
 Their attachment to their parents is a sign of a strong parent-child relationship.
 And they often grow up to be the big thinkers and unexpected leaders of the world.

 These kids aren’t antisocial at all, but wary of new situations.
-Given enough time and space, they’ll warm up to new environments and feel at ease in social gatherings.
+Given enough time and space, they can warm up to new environments and feel at ease in social gatherings.
 But pointing out their shyness as if it’s a terrible trait isn’t going to get them there.

 Kids can’t tell they’re different from others or that these differences should even matter.
 Hearing these comments can create internal dialogue that may not be healthy.
 And these statements overlook normal and healthy child development and behavior.

 So, should you see a shy, chubby child who looks different and isn’t walking yet… hold your tongue.
-Neither she nor her parents need to hear you say anything about it.
+Neither he nor his parents need to hear you say anything about it.